Tom Gegax: Overview

+Gegax is the head coach and director of the documentary feature film, Confessions of a CEO which debuted on Amazon Prime, Apple TV, Fandango at Home, Vimeo on Demand, and Google Play, following its January theatrical run.
+Confessions is a crackling critique of corporate America told through the powerful true story of a toxic CEO who evolves from a profits-over-people, philandering executive to an unorthodox leader, populist messenger, and mentor to American influencers.
+It’s a story of growth, redemption and the impact of self-awareness on leadership and life.

 Biography

 Early years

 Tom Gegax was born in 1946 in Connersville, Indiana to Elizabeth (Alexander) Gegax and Bill Gegax.
 Tom’s mother, Elizabeth, graduated from the University of Houston and became a social worker.
 His father, Bill, served in World War II as a First Lieutenant in Patton's Army 4th Armored Division, Engineering Corp.
 Following the war, Bill owned a service station, a construction company, and was a top salesman for Gibraltar Mausoleum Co.
 The couple had three other children: Gary, Tim, and a daughter, Lynn, who died of a brain tumor in 1956 at the age of two.

 Education

 Gegax attended Indiana’s North Vernon High School where he lettered in golf, tennis, and baseball, and was an All State basketball player.
 After graduating high school in 1964, he received a Congressional appointment to West Point as a First Alternate.
 When the primary appointee failed his physical, Gegax successfully passed his own physical and was preparing for admission to the military academy when he was informed that the primary appointee’s failed physical had been waived.
 No longer headed for West Point, Gegax enrolled at Indiana University where he graduated in 1968 with a Bachelor of Science in Business Management.